 Watervliet City School District transportation requests must be made to the school district each year for transportation of each child who is eligible (see policies below to determine if your child is eligible.)
-All requests must be submitted on the approved form (click here to download) and returned by April 1 for children who will be attending school in the fall.
-The pupil must be a resident of the Enlarged City School District of Watervliet.
-Forms are also available in each school building's main office.
+All requests must be submitted on the approved form and returned by April 1 for children who will be attending school in the fall.
+The pupil must be a resident of the Watervliet City School District.
+Forms are also available in each school building’s main office.

 Elementary Pupils, Grades K-6

-Elementary pupils who reside one-half of a mile or more from school are provided round-trip transportation.
+Elementary pupils who reside one-half (0.5) mile or more from school are provided round-trip transportation.
 Students are assigned specific buses, as well as bus stop pick-up and return points.
 These assignments are made based on a student’s residence.

 Secondary Pupils, Grades 7-12